 Netflix error code TVQ-ST-131 is an indicator that your device is not able to reach the Netflix service.
-This can be due to a network connectivity issue, or to an issue with the Netflix app itself.
+Like many other Netflix errors, this error can be due to a network connectivity issue, or to an issue with the Netflix app itself.

 There are a few things you can do in order to try and fix this problem:

 - Check your network settings and make sure that your device is able to reach the Netflix servers.

 - Close all other apps and programs that might be using too much bandwidth or causing interference.

 - Make sure you have the latest version of the Netflix

 Fix # 1: Investigating the Status of Netflix Server

 The way to fix Netflix error code TVQ-ST-131 is by finding the server’s status of Netflix.
 This will help you to know about the current outage on Netflix servers.